syncfusion-content/asp.net-core-docs/aspnet-core/NuGet-Packages.md

     nuget update -Source “http://nuget.syncfusion.com/nuget_aspnetcore/nuget/getsyncfusionpackages/aspnetcore”
     ~~~

-    > Note: Update command is not working as expected in Mono (Mac and Linux) and projects using PackageReference format.
+    N> Update command is not working as expected in Mono (Mac and Linux) and projects using PackageReference format.